hilbix/tino/howto/debian/crypt.md

 - `cryptdisk-start swap1 swap2`
 - Edit `/etc/fstab` to use `/dev/mapper/swap1` etc. instead of the current swaps
 - `swapon -a`

+> The question is not to use crypt on swap or not.
+As secure operations like SSL are done everywhere nowadays,
+> you must encrypt the swap, else encrypted data may be stored on the device fully decrypted (and keys may leak).
+>
+> So the question is either to use encrypted swap or no swap at all.
+Nothing in between, please!
+>
+> Note that it always is good to have some swap in place.
+Just in case.
+If it already is there,
+> it is easy to increase on the fly.
+If it is not set up yet, you perhaps make mistakes adding it when you are in a stress situation.

+## LVM encryption

+> I assume you always have LVM in place.
+Even with ZFS.

+The question here is:

+- PVs on LUKS
+- or LUKS on PVs

+If PVs are on LUKS this means, you will not even see what is in the PVs.

+> T.B.D.

+## ZFS encryption

+ZFS already has very good encryption support.
+So the question is

+- Use only ZFS encryption
+- Or use LUKS instead

+I vote for both via LVM encryption.

+This is:

+- Create a PV
+- Create an encrypted LV on the PV
+  - Do not use the full space
+- Then add it to ZFS

+This way, if something breaks, ZFS is unable to use the device.
+This usually is exactly what you want and gives you another layer of administration here.

+As this comes naturally with the above LVM setup, there is absolutely nothing to it to explain here.

+## (Automatic) Key Management

+The easiest way is to use `passdev` from within `/etc/crypttab` and use it with some (cheap) USB key.

+- The USB key is to be overwritten and physically destroyed when it is of no more use
+  - Due to wear levelling you perhaps cannot delete the key material on it
+  - Hence it is a bad idea to re-use such sticks in a different computer
+  - Except you stay with the key
+- Computer Security is not about being fully safe
+  - Computer Security is about being aware of possible threats!

+However please do not forget that devices can break.
+(I have a ton of those!)

+Luckily, LUKS offers 4 keyslots.

+- One is for automatic decryption by `passdev` or similar
+- One is for manual decryption in case you must access it (as an image etc.) in the future
+  - After using the key, this key should be changed!
+  - This key can be used to unlock a drive by a third party, like if this is needed to give evidence to the autorities
+  - You definitively do not want to hand out your global disaster recovery key in this situation!
+- One is for disaster recovery
+  - This is a key, which is very well hidden and only used if disaster strikes
+  - It should be printed and kept in a sealed envelope in some bank tresor
+  - Note that the printer must not be networked, so use some old memoryless directly attached printer!
+- The 4th slot can be kept free

+How do I do this?

+- I create the LUKS with the automatic decryption
+- Then I transfer the LUKS header to a secured computer
+- There I add the other 2 keyslots
+- Then I transfer the LUKS header back to the device

+This way I only have to worry about the automatic decryption key.

+- This is unavoidable
+- Everything else is avoidable
+  - This is why I do not add the Disaster Keys on the machine itself, as this is used for multiple computers
+  - It is pure convenience to add the manual decruption key on the secured computer, as it is stored there

+> The process needs examples.
+However currently I cannot paste them here, as it is incomplete or may expose secrets-as-I-do-it.

 ## Notes about parameters